roychon/roychon/README.md

 I'm Roy, a second year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and aspiring software engineer.
 I am currently learning more about machine learning, improving web performance, and building to scale.

+## 🔨 Right now I'm building:
+- A micro sports-betting focused application, using machine learning to pick out best parlays and legs

 ## 🌱 I’m currently learning:
 - LLMs + Deep Learning